 3. Cleanse or Polish the Paint

-If your car has swirl marks or scratches that you want to remove them here using a polish.
+If your car has swirl marks or scratches and you want to remove them here using a polish.
+If you do decide to polish the car, then you’ll need to have thoroughly decontaminated it (step 2).
 Or you can cover them using a glaze in the next step.

 4. Use a Sealant or Glaze (optional-step)